aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deploy-app.md

       claimName: postgres-pvc
 ```

-The container image [postgres](https://hub.docker.com/_/postgres) is a public on DockerHub.
+The container image [postgres](https://hub.docker.com/_/postgres) is a public image on DockerHub.
 When the data directory is empty, it runs the sh script in the /docker-entrypoint-initdb.d directory.
-Therefore the Pod db is running init.sh when starting for the first time.
+Therefore the Pod 'db' is running init.sh when starting for the first time.

 Let's take a look at init.sh.
-You can see that database initialization processes such as database creation, permission grant, table creation, and connection to the database are executed.
+You can see that the database initialization processes such as database creation, permission grant, table creation, and connection to the database are executed.

 ```bash
 kubectl exec -it -n my-cool-app fastapi-postgres-0 -- cat /docker-entrypoint-initdb.d/init.sh